f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 of the free app against the feeling of justice that you'll get by seeing those illegal clones lose the few cents in ad revenue that they would have got.
-In the longer run we want to improve donations via F-Droid so you can be supported financially and we already support Bitecoin, Litecoin, Flattr and Liberapay as well as any other payment method that you can suggest via a website.
+In the longer run we want to improve donations via F-Droid so you can be supported financially and we already support Bitcoin, Litecoin, OpenCollective, Flattr and Liberapay as well as any other payment method that you can suggest via a website.

 ### How is the F-Droid client git workflow structured?